plotly/plotly.js/CONTRIBUTING.md

 There is also a search bar in the top right of the dashboard.
 This fuzzy-searches image mocks based on their file name and trace type.

+#### Step 6b: Create a mock to test new features
+Create a new JSON inside
+`test\image\mocks\`
+which you'll then be able to search from the test dashboard

 #### Step 7: Regenerate plot-schema in "test" folder then review & commit potential changes